remotion-dev/remotion/packages/docs/docs/cli/render.md

 ### `--crf`

 [To set Constant Rate Factor (CRF) of the output](/docs/config#setcrf).
 Minimum 0.
 Use this rate control mode if you want to keep the best quality and care less about the file size.
+This option cannot be set if `--video-bitrate` is set.
 Available since v1.4.

 ### `--browser-executable`